 - Star Tours - The Adventures Continue (also offers Single Rider line)

-Note that the Star Wars: Galaxy's Edge rides, Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance (both now open) will not initially offer FASTPASS.
-The signage and queue are already in place for when they join the FASTPASS lineup!
+Note that the Star Wars: Galaxy's Edge rides, Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance (both now open) did not initially offer FASTPASS.
+Millennium Falcon: Smugglers Run is getting FASTPASS soon though!
 In the meantime, enjoy the Single Rider line at Millennium Falcon: Smugglers Run.
 But be sure to wait in the regular queue at least once for cool scenery and elements that are key to the ride's storyline.